Venezuela: Hydrography

 The Orinoco receives directly or indirectly rivers such as the Ventuari, the Caura, the Caroní, the Meta, the Arauca, the Apure and many others.
 Other Venezuelan rivers that empty into the Atlantic are the waters of the San Juan and Cuyuní basins.
-Finally, there is the Amazon River, which receives the Guainía, the Negro and others.
+The Amazon River receives the Guainía, the Negro and others.
 Other basins are the Gulf of Paria and the Esequibo River.

-The second most important watershed is the Caribbean Sea.
-The rivers of this region are usually short and of scarce and irregular flow, with some exceptions such as the Catatumbo, which originates in Colombia and drains into the Maracaibo Lake basin.
-Among the rivers that reach the Maracaibo lake basin are the Chama, the Escalante, the Catatumbo, and the contributions of the smaller basins of the Tocuyo, Yaracuy, Neverí and Manzanares rivers.
+The rivers which empty into the Caribbean Sea are usually short and of scarce and irregular flow, with some exceptions such as the Catatumbo, which originates in Colombia and drains into the Maracaibo Lake basin.
+Among the rivers that reach the Maracaibo Lake basin are the Chama, the Escalante, the Catatumbo, and the contributions of the smaller basins of the Tocuyo, Yaracuy, Neverí and Manzanares rivers.

-A minimum drains to the Lake Valencia basin.
-Of the total extension of the rivers, a total of 5400 km are navigable.
-Other rivers worth mentioning are the Apure, Arauca, Caura, Meta, Barima, Portuguesa, Ventuari and Zulia, among others.
+Of the rivers, a total of 5400 km are navigable.
+Other rivers include the Apure, Arauca, Caura, Meta, Barima, Portuguesa, Ventuari and Zulia.
+Lakes include Lake Maracaibo—the largest in South America, open to the sea through the natural channel but with fresh water—and Lake Valencia.
+Other noteworthy bodies of water are the Guri reservoir, the Altagracia lagoon, the Camatagua reservoir and the Mucubají lagoon in the Andes.